konstructio/kubefirst-api/README.md

 see [this .env example](./.env.example) for the necessary values

-Be sure to set `IS_CLUSTER_ZERO` to `yes` if you want to run the API without having console running.
+Be sure to set `IS_CLUSTER_ZERO` to `true` if you want to run the API without having console running.

 ## Provider Support